jodal/pyspotify/docs/api/link.rst

     .. method:: __str__()

-        Return the link as a string in the spotify format.
+        Return the link as a string in the Spotify format.

-        Example: spotify:track:5st5644IlBmKiiRE73UsoZ.
+        Example: spotify:track:5st5644IlBmKiiRE73UsoZ

     .. method:: type()